Officials & Boards

 The Town Board has the power to appoint officers, commissions, boards and other personnel necessary to carry out the business of the town.
 It adopts ordinances and local laws to protect public health, safety and welfare, thereby providing consistent and comprehensive policy for enforcement and penalties.

-In addition, the Board approves appointments to Boards such as Planning and Zoning, oversees the Building Department (building inspector and code enforcement officer), and determines the Town's operating budget as stewards of the taxes collected each year.
+In addition, the Board approves appointments to Boards such as Planning and Zoning and determines the Town's operating budget as stewards of the taxes collected each year.
+The Town Supervisor appoints and oversees the Building Department building (inspector and code enforcement officer).

 A majority of the Town Board must be present to constitute a quorum for the transaction of business.
 Each member of the Board has one vote; each vote cast is recorded in the official minutes of a Town Board meeting.
 The majority of the Board must vote in support of any motion or legislation for its adoption.